ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331411 Water Utility Transmission Piping.md

 	6. Utility alignment
 	7. Location of collars, pipe bells, fittings or couplings, pipe collars, bells, fittings
 	8. All potential conflicts with existing utilities
-1. 3.06 PIPELINE ALIGNMENT**
-   1. The proposed pipeline alignment is shown on the contract drawings.
+1. 3.06 PIPELINE ALIGNMENT*   1.
+The proposed pipeline alignment is shown on the contract drawings.
 However, the Contractor shall make exploratory utility verification excavations a minimum distance of 200 feet in advance of trenching to determine the exact locations and depths of all utilities crossing the alignment, and review, with the Engineer, the pipeline profile so as to clear any obstructing substructures.
 Pipe joints shall be deflected to clear interference with obstructions or other utilities unless otherwise directed by the City Engineer.
 1. 3.07 PLACEMENT OF PIPE IN TRENCH

-## General

-:
+	 1. General:
 	1. Dewatering, excavation, shoring, sheeting, bracing, backfilling material placement, material compaction, compaction testing, and pipe laying requirements and limitations shall be in accord with Section 02223 - Trenching, Backfilling and Compacting.
 2. Sanitation of Pipe Interior:
       1.